gvwilson/thirdbit/fiction/iffy/index.md

 "See?"
 The bot swayed gently from side to side beside her.
 "Now I can get the legs back on."

+<span id="2024-04-19-a"></span>

+She didn't do that right away, though.
+If everything went according to plan it would be the last step but one.
+Humming quietly under her breath, she measured and cut a section of honeycomb steel, mounted it on a slow lathe, and carefully wrapped it with copper wire.
+"Crap,"
+she muttered as she tested its inductance with a hand-held meter.
+Her instincts were good,
+but this wasn't her body—her hands had wound the wire just a little too loosely.

+Her second attempt was good enough, and the three after that were even better.
+"Can I get something to eat?" she asked Private Leung.
+He nodded and spoke into his collar as she swept bits of scrap into a box and started dismantling the laser sight on the bot's gun.
+The laser went into a clamp that spun and tilted at her command.
+The gnat-sized camera that accompanied it went into another, smaller clamp that began jerking from one position to another, seemingly at random, as she sucked the first welcome mouthful of mango-flavored protein slurry from the bottle Private Leung handed her.
+If anyone had asked
+she would have told them that she was recalibrating the camera, but no one asked and she knew enough not to volunteer the information.
+Innocent people didn't feel like they needed to tell stories, so she wasn't going to tell hers.

+Building a fourth leg for the bot was easier and harder than she expected: easier because someone had already printed most of the parts she needed, but harder because they fit together in ways that only made sense to other machines.
+Eccentric gears whose teeth only fit together in exactly one way had to be connected to cables twisted a precise number of times to maximize the tensile recoil of mechanical ankles and knees.
+The tiny auxiliary motors in the thigh each had four different kinds of ratchet, but each of those ratchets had to be tilted at a particular angle to distribute their weight correctly.

+Her humming turned to muttering and then curses as she assembled the parts.
+By the time the leg was finished there was nothing left of her lunch except a scum of chalky sludge in the bottom of the bottle.
+"Can I get another of these?" she asked, starting a count in her head.

+The last one had taken two minutes—she hoped that would be enough time.
+The camera she had taken from the bot's gunsight had managed to find four tiny lenses: two in the walls, one in the ceiling, and one in the door itself.
+Their coordinates were buried in the schematic of the bot's torso that she had redrawn a dozen times throughout the morning.
+Four targets plus one,
+and she hoped Private Leung would forgive her.

+One two three four thumb.
+One four two three thumb.
+She heard footsteps in the corridor.
+"Take a deep breath and find the center of the storm," a long-ago voice said in her head.
+It was now or never.

+She reached up and cut the cable.
+The sentry bot dropped to the floor with a thud.
+"What—" Private Leung started to say, and then he shouted and clutched his face as the laser sight pivoted and fired at his eyes.
+The meds would be able to repair the damage—at least Sandrine hoped they would—but for the next few minutes at least he was out of action.

+The laser pivoted again,
+firing and firing to blind the hidden cameras as the door opened.
+The Marine bringing her second lunch shouted as the sentry bot leaped at him, knocking him back and blocking the door from closing.
+Sandrine slung the half-dozen little EMPs she had made over her shoulder and ran.

+*right go right go right*
+Iffy said in her head.
+*up there on the wall the recharge slot for the cleaning bot plug it in there*

+Sandrine dropped to one knee and fumbled the first EMP into place.
+She felt it shiver
+when she stuck the two bare copper ends of the coil she had made into the outlet in the wall.
+All around her the lights went out and the alarm that had been blaring fell silent.

+*aright one down five to go but you gotta move faster*

+*Yeah, well, maybe you should've gotten more exercise,* Sandrine shot back.
+She whistled as she struggled back to her feet.
+"Front," she ordered the bot as it trotted up beside her.
+She smiled,
+though it would be more accurate to say she bared her teeth, and charged.

 </section>